bbauska/Coursera-Bootstrap/readme.md

 Whatever can be displayed within the content will be shown and the rest of the table can be scrolled horizontally in place.

-This is the responsive component of Bootstrap\'s support for tables in action.
+This is the responsive component of Bootstrap&apos;s support for tables in action.

-Now let\'s go and take a look at the code itself.
+Now let&apos;s go and take a look at the code itself.

 Now obviously this table is fairly straightforward, it has a bunch of rows and some columns.

-You\'ll be expecting me to use the typical th, td and tr tags there.
+You&apos;ll be expecting me to use the typical th, td and tr tags there.

-Switching back to the code, you\'ll notice that I am enclosing this table inside of div to which I have applied the class table responsive.
+Switching back to the code, you&apos;ll notice that I am enclosing this table inside of div to which I have applied the class table responsive.

 This is what makes this table responsive so that on smaller screens you